The first thing you’re going to want to know about me is: Am I a boy, or am I a girl?

 I am a strong believer that minority groups deserve to have their stories told in ways where their identity isn’t plot.
 While stories that don’t center around the oppression of a character’s identity are nice, I do believe that some stories like this are necessary.
 We still need a few stories that bring these struggles to light.
 We still need stories that introduce the idea of a type of person that many still have not heard of.
 And I am very happy with the way that this story has accomplished this.

-Final thought: I’m giving the story five stars.
+Final thought: I’m giving Symptoms of Being Human five stars.
 I’m in love with the characters, and I’m very satisfied with the accurate narration of the human experience in this story.
-It certainly earned it’s title.
+It certainly earned its title.